A program that provided a return on investment

 Microfinance is perhaps the most efficient form of charitable giving.
 Why?
 Because small loans to poor women encourage self-sufficiency, build business, keep families intact and improve neighborhoods.
 This was one of our most successful programs because at this time, the microbank in Barrio El Recreo created a self-sustaining lending bank with about 400 women participating.

-Invest in Nicaragua’s greatest strength: Women.
+We invested in Nicaragua’s greatest strength: Women.

 Projecto Generando Vida Microbank…

-Provides small loans to 160 poor women in one of Managua’s poorest neighborhoods, Barrio El Recreo.
+Provided small loans to 160 poor women in one of Managua’s poorest neighborhoods, Barrio El Recreo.
 The average Projecto Generando Vida Microbank loan is $40.

-Funds dozens of home-based enterprises including house cleaning, painting, carpentry, sewing, laundry, bakery, cake decorating, gardening and floral arrangement businesses.
+Funded dozens of home-based enterprises including house cleaning, painting, carpentry, sewing, laundry, bakery, cake decorating, gardening and floral arrangement businesses.

-Is fully repaid by borrowers.
+Was fully repaid by borrowers.
 Groups of 30 women borrowers guarantee their group’s loan repayment.
 Funds are reinvested in new barrio borrowers to continue the microlending program.

-Serves as a beacon of hope and independence to people with no financial power or collateral.
+Still serves as a beacon of hope and independence to people with no financial power or collateral.

 When you donate to microfinance, you put the last first

+Traditional banks lend money to people who already have money or collateral.
 Microbanks lend money to people who have no money or other resources.
 In Nicaragua, CT Quest’s microfinance program:

-Grants loans to the poorest of the poor.
+Granted loans to the poorest of the poor.
 The less money a woman possesses, the more likely she is to get a loan.
 If she has nothing, she’s given highest priority.